nkumacgithup/Devops/README.md

 # Devops
-This for my Devop project and courses:
+This is for my Devop project and courses: